 How do I turn my VPN off in Microsoft Edge?

 To turn your VPN off, simply disconnect from the server.
 This deactivates your connection, reverting your traffic back to your ISP.
-To reconnect, simply launch your VPN and select a server in your preferred country.
+To reconnect, simply launch your VPN and select a server.
 Most premium VPNs include a clear on/off button in their apps.

 What other ways are there to secure Microsoft Edge (aside from a VPN)?